How to Install an Inline Fuse

 - Insert the properly rated amperage fuse into the fuse holder and connect the halves by pressing down and locking them into place.

 Find More Info On Inline Fuses at Gateway Cable Company

 After learning more about how to install an inline fuse for your next project, you can find plenty of cable and electrical equipment to help you take on your next project with ease.
-We also have resources to help you learn more about inline fuses and even more helpful features such as how to use a terminal block or how to test cables with a multimeter.
+We also have resources to help you learn more about inline fuses and even more helpful features such as how to use a terminal block, how to test cables with a multimeter, or the difference between an overload and a short circuit.
 If you have any questions, contact us to speak with a team member, or if you have questions on any of our products request a quote online today!